Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 For a 7-day trip, parking at 15 a day comes to 105 — versus a 45 train round-trip or 80 in taxis.
-The right answer depends on trip length: short trips favour parking, long trips favour public transport.
+What works depends on trip length: short trips favour parking, long trips favour public transport.

 What the result means